Carnegie Mellon University

 Information Networking Institute

-Students who are interested in ECE may also be interested in the programs offered by the INI.
+Students interested in ECE may also be interested in the programs offered by the INI.

-The Department of Electrical and Computer Engineering adheres to the academic integrity policies set forth by Carnegie Mellon University and by the College of Engineering.
-ECE students should review fully and carefully Carnegie Mellon University's policies regarding Cheating and PlagiarismUndergraduate Academic Discipline; and Graduate Academic Discipline.
-ECE graduate student should further review the Penalties for Graduate Student Academic Integrity Violations in CIT outlined in the CIT Policy on Graduate Student Academic Integrity Violations.
-In addition to the above university and college-level policies, it is ECE's policy that an ECE graduate student may not drop a course in which a disciplinary action is assessed or pending without the course instructor's explicit approval.
-Further, an ECE course instructor may set his/her own course-specific academic integrity policies that do not conflict with university and college-level policies; course-specific policies should be made available to the students in writing in the first week of class.
+The Department of Electrical and Computer Engineering adheres to the academic integrity policies set forth by Carnegie Mellon University and the College of Engineering.
+ECE students should carefully review Carnegie Mellon University's policies regarding Cheating and PlagiarismUndergraduate Academic Discipline, and Graduate Academic Discipline.
+ECE graduate students should further review the Penalties for Graduate Student Academic Integrity Violations in CIT outlined in the CIT Policy on Graduate Student Academic Integrity Violations.
+In addition to the above university- and college-level policies, it is ECE's policy that an ECE graduate student may not drop a course in which a disciplinary action is assessed or pending without the course instructor's explicit approval.
+Further, an ECE course instructor may set their own course-specific academic integrity policies that do not conflict with university- and college-level policies; course-specific policies should be made available to students in writing in the first week of class.